rayning0/ivs/README.md

 # In-Video Search System
+### by Raymond Gan

-A semantic video search system that allows you to find specific moments in videos using natural language queries.
-Built for hackathon demonstration with FastAPI backend and Streamlit frontend.
+A semantic video search system to let you find and play specific moments in videos with natural language queries.
+You may search by dialogue, descriptions, people, objects, or scenes.
+Built for Tubi's hackathon with FastAPI backend and Streamlit frontend.
+I used these AI models: OpenAI [CLIP](https://openai.com/index/clip/) for images, OpenAI [Whisper](https://openai.com/index/whisper/) for speech recognition, and [FAISS (Facebook AI Similarity Search)](https://www.pinecone.io/learn/series/faiss/faiss-tutorial/) for vector embeddings.

 ## Features

 - 🎬 **Automatic Scene Detection**: Intelligently detects scene changes in videos
-- 🖼️ **Thumbnail Extraction**: Extracts representative frames from each scene
+- 🖼️ **Multi-Frame Pooling**: Netflix-style shot representation using 3 frames per scene
-- 🔍 **Semantic Search**: Search videos using natural language descriptions
+- 🔍 **Dual-Modal Search**: Search by both visual content and spoken dialogue
 - ⏱️ **Precise Timestamps**: Jump directly to relevant moments with exact timing
-- 🚀 **Real-time Processing**: Fast video processing and indexing pipeline
+- 🎥 **Inline Video Player**: Play videos directly in browser at exact timestamps
+- 🎛️ **Search Balance Control**: Adjustable alpha slider to pick importance of search by images vs dialogue
+- 🚀 **Real-time Processing**: Fast video processing + indexing pipeline.
+Can run either locally on laptop or, for speed, on virtual machine with a GPU.
+I ran my demo on a Nebius virtual machine using [Nvidia H200 NVLink with Intel Sapphire Rapids](https://nebius.com/h200), on Ubuntu 22.04 (CUDA 12).
+- 🧹 **Data Management**: Tools to clear processed data and restart

 ## Architecture